 From an ageing population to the changing patterns of disease, the demand on health and social care systems across the globe continue to rise.
-Ensuring a safe, quality service to patients becomes ever more paramount for those in healthcare management, while increasing budget cuts and political pressures bring fresh challenges that require innovative solutions.
+Ensuring a safe, quality service has become even more paramount for those in healthcare management, while increasing budget cuts and political pressures bring fresh challenges that require innovative solutions.

-Our MBA Strategic Health and Social care course is designed to work around your life and commitments.
+Our online MBA in Strategic Health and Social Care is designed to work around your work and life commitments.
 It can be completed within two years at a pace that suits you, with a recommended study week of up to 15 hours.

 There are three intakes annually for this course, with programmes starting in January, May and September.